 In this section, we will learn what is the model-driven app in PowerApps and how to create it.

 What is the model-driven app in PowerApps?

-In simple words – the model-driven app is designed out of the data model available, you have your source data available may be in SharePoint, SQL, or Microsoft Dynamics 365, etc, and you want to develop the app out of these data connections.
-Here the design time of the app is very faster than the canvas app.
+In simple words, the model-driven app is designed out of the data model available; you have your source data available, which may be in SharePoint, SQL, or Microsoft Dynamics 365, etc., and you want to develop the app out of these data connections.
+Here, the design time of the app is much faster than that of the canvas app.

 A few key points from the model-driven app:

-- The app is data-oriented – developed based on the predefined source data.
+- The app is data-oriented, developed based on predefined source data.

-- Easy to develop than the canvas app, for example, if you want to develop a canvas app for the CRUD operation in a SharePoint list, it takes a significant amount of time to develop it whereas CRUD operation in SharePoint online list using the model-driven app is very faster – with just a few clicks we can achieve it.
+- For example, if you want to develop a canvas app for the CRUD operation in a SharePoint list, it takes a significant amount of time, whereas the CRUD operation in a SharePoint online list using the model-driven app is much faster—we can achieve it with just a few clicks.

 How to create a model-driven app in PowerApps?

 Below are the steps to create a model-driven app in PowerApps: